iaBIH/arx_examples/readme.md

               [*, male, 819**]
               [*, male, 819**]

 4. [Example04.java](https://github.com/iaBIH/arx_examples/blob/master/src/arxExamples/Example04.java):    - Same as [Example01.java](https://github.com/iaBIH/arx_examples/blob/master/src/arxExamples/Example01.java).
-It also shows: how to get information about the data, define hierarchy using AttributeType.
+It also shows how to get information about the data, define hierarchy using AttributeType.
 The output should look like this:

             - inHandle.getNumRows()       :7
             - inHandle.getNumColumns()    :3